rcarragh/c212/paper/paper.md

 testing [@BH1995; @HZZ2010; @MA2012; @Y2008; @M2006],
 and Bayesian modelling approaches [@BB2004; @XMC2011; @phdthesis], are implemented in the `R` package `c212` (Table \ref{table:1}).

-# Statement of Need
-The detection of safety issues in the post-marketing phase of a treatment's life cycle, as opposed to the trial phase, can have a serious effect on the health of patients and also a financial impact both for the companies developing the treatments, and the regulatory bodies responsible for overseeing them.

 | Method                                                | Description                           |
 | ----------------------------------------------------- | ------------------------------------- |
 | Benjamini-Hochberg procedure [@BH1995]                 | Control of False Discovery Rate       |